BadWinniePooh/kata-enigma/README.md

 For the first part of this kata you have to design the plugboard.
 The plugboard contains all 26 letters and maps one to another.

-- The plugboard contains all letters from A to Z
-- There is no differentiation between upper and lowercase letters
-- Umlauts are not considered Ä -> AE, Ö -> OE, Ü -> UE and ß -> SS
 - The plugboard contains a maximum of 10 connections
 	- Not all connections have to be used
 	- There will be at least 6 unmapped letters left and will be used unchanged
+- Each connection is bidirectional
+	- That means A -> B also is B -> A
+	- This counts as one connection on the plugboard
 - Each connection is only used once
 	- That means A -> B, B -> C is not valid
 	- No letter can connect to itself
-- Each connection is bidirectional
-	- That means A -> B also is B -> A
-	- This counts as one connection on the plugboard
+- Umlauts are not considered
+	- Optional you can convert Ä -> AE, Ö -> OE, Ü -> UE and ß -> SS
 - If a configuration or a connection is not legitimate raise an exception
+- There is no differentiation between upper and lowercase letters
+- The plugboard converts all letters from A to Z with a given configuration

 <a id="part-2-one-rotor"></a>
 ## Part 2 - One Rotor